The Lambert W function in SAS

 Branches of the real-valued Lambert W function

 This article describes how you can evaluate the Lambert W function in SAS/IML software.
 The Lambert W function is defined implicitly: given a real value x, the function's value w = W(x) is the value of w that satisfies the equation w exp(w) = x.
-Thus W is the inverse of the function g(w) = w exp(w).
+Thus, W is the inverse of the function g(w) = w exp(w).

-Because the function g has a minimum value at w=-1, there are two branches to the Lambert W function.
+Because the function g has a minimum value at w = –1, there are two branches to the Lambert W function.
 Both branches are shown in the adjacent graph.
 The top branch is called the principal (or positive) branch and is denoted Wp.
 The principal branch has domain x ≥ -1/e and range W(x) ≥ -1.
-The lower branch, denoted by Wm, is defined on -1/e ≤ x < 0 and has range W(x) ≤ = -1.
+The lower branch, denoted by Wm, is defined on -1/e ≤ x < 0 and has range W(x) ≤ –1.
 The subscript "m" stands for "minus" since the range contains only negative values.
 Some authors use W0 for the upper branch and W-1 for the lower branch.

 Both branches are used in applications, but the lower branch Wm is useful for the statistical programmer because you can use it to simulate data from heavy-tailed distribution.
 Briefly: for a class of heavy-tailed distributions, you can simulate data by using the inverse CDF method, which requires evaluating the Lambert W function.
+This is shown in a companion article: "Simulate data from a generalized Gaussian distribution."

-Defining the Lambert W function in SAS/IML
+Appendix: Defining the Lambert W function prior to SAS/IML 14.3

-For versions of SAS/IML prior to 14.3, you can download the SAS/IML functions that evaluate each branch of the Lambert W function.
-Both functions use an analytical approximation for the Lambert W function, followed by one or two iterations of Halley's method to ensure maximum precision:
+The Lambert W function was released in SAS/IML 14.3, which was part of SAS 9.4M5.
+If you are using an earlier versions of SAS/IML, you can download the SAS/IML functions that evaluate each branch of the Lambert W function.
+Both functions use an analytical approximation for the Lambert W function, followed by one or two iterations of Halley's method to ensure maximum precision.
+In this implementation:

 • The LambertWp function implements the principal branch Wp.
 The algorithm constructs a direct global approximation on [-1/e, ∞) based on Boyd (1998).